 Any mushrooms that are your favorite will work in this recipe.
 Go wild and have fun!

-The easy instructions for making Pork Tenderloin with Mushroom Bourbon Gravy;
+How to make Pork Tenderloin with Mushroom Bourbon Gravy:

 - Preheat oven to 350-degrees.